 Sheep is a very important livestock species.
 They contribute greatly to the agrarian economy, especially in the arid or semi-arid and mountainous areas where crop and dairy farming are not economical.

 Sheep farming plays a very important role in the livelihood of a large percentage of small and marginal farmers and landless laborers.
-Several rural-based industries use wool and sheepskins used as raw material.
+Several rural-based industries use wool and sheepskins used as raw materials.
 Sheep manure is a very important source of soil fertility too.
-Additionally, the production of wool, meat, and manure gives three different sources of income per year.
+Additionally, the production of wool, meat, and manure give three different sources of income per year.

-You may also consider the How to Start a Egg Poultry Farming.
+You may also consider the How to Start an Egg Poultry Farming.

 Tips for profitable sheep farming